Alternate Side Parking

 |Sunday, November 12||Diwali|

 |Friday, December 8||Immaculate Conception|

 Alternate side parking regulations may be suspended temporarily in parts of the City in order to post new regulations.
 When the Department of Sanitation must change street cleaning rules, regulations are suspended temporarily to allow NYC DOT to update signs in the affected area.
 These suspensions do not affect parking rules other than alternate side parking rules.

 When the new signage has been posted, the Department of Sanitation provides a weeklong grace period during which its crews will clean streets according to the newly posted schedule, but will not issue summonses.
 At the conclusion of the grace period, enforcement of the new rules begins.

 Park Slope Alternate Side Parking Suspension Study

-During the summer of 2008, DOT suspended ASP in Park Slope, Brooklyn.
+During the summer of 2008, NYC DOT suspended ASP in Park Slope, Brooklyn.
 The study found that the suspension caused minimal impact on traffic and parking conditions in that neighborhood.